fullaware/Make-OSX-Better/README.md

 Window snapping should be in every GUI by default, but OSX requires a tool.
 Don't configure anything, just install it and have it startup by default:
 http://bettertouchtool.net/

+Spectacle is another great one: http://spectacleapp.com/

 What to I mean by "Window snapping"?
 It's not screenshots, see here:
 http://vimeo.com/74334221

 ##Click on date/time and see the calendar
 Novel idea right?
 Apple doesn't seem to think so (Even on Yosemite).
 http://shauninman.com/archive/2011/10/20/day_o_mac_menu_bar_clock

+Day-O isn't maintained anymore, Itsycal is also more feature rich: http://www.mowglii.com/itsycal/

 ##For the Windows converts
 Miss right clicking to copy/paste?
 Miss sorting files and having directories on top?
 This tool replaces the default Finder.